- Expand/Collapse Overview

 Several elements of indicator sets for policy monitoring are also derived from the EU LFS and freely available in the online database.
 EU LFS data thus contribute to the Europe 2020 headline indicators, the sustainable development goals (SDG), the European and national indicators / Principal European Economic Indicators, the Macroeconomic Imbalance Procedure (MIP) and other policy relevant indicators.

-LFS microdata releases
+LFS microdata releases with DOI (digital object identifier) number

 - LFS 2019 release: